Claims Ukrainian grain shipped from Crimea to Turkey could test Ankara-Kyiv relations

 Balitsky was vague on which Middle Eastern countries were allegedly being supplied with the wheat, only stating: “It was a traditional market for Ukraine.”

 Turkey is in something of a unique position in the Ukraine conflict in that it is a Black Sea neighbour of Ukraine and Russia that is on amicable terms with both Kyiv and Moscow.
-The two foes tolerate this fact as it makes Nato member Turkey a third country that can serve as an acceptable mediator in the pursuit of peace.
+The two foes tolerate this fact, as it makes Nato member Turkey a third country that can serve as an acceptable mediator in the pursuit of peace.

-Tens of millions of people around the world who face possible famine if Ukraine—the world’s fourth largest exporter of wheat—cannot get most of its wheat harvest to the international market are now also counting on Turkey to arrange a deal whereby Ukraine, despite the Russian military blockade of its ports, will be able to ship its grain consignments.
+Tens of millions of people around the world who face possible famine if Ukraine – the world’s fourth-largest exporter of wheat – cannot get most of its wheat harvest to the international market are now also counting on Turkey to arrange a deal whereby Ukraine, despite the Russian military blockade of its ports, will be able to ship its grain consignments.

-However, Turkey’s approach to the issue could start to grate with the Ukrainians if it is seen to be sowing up a deal with Russia without fully consulting with Kyiv.
-Prior to the arrival of Russian foreign minister Sergey Lavrov in Turkey for June 8 talks on arranging a deal for the shipping of Ukraine’s wheat—talks that Ukraine was not invited to—there was a wave of indignation on social media after speculation mounted that Turkey was asking Ukraine for a discount on wheat supplies.
+However, Turkey’s approach to the issue could start to grate with the Ukrainians if it is seen to be sewing up a deal with Russia without fully consulting with Kyiv.
+Prior to the arrival of Russian Foreign Minister Sergey Lavrov in Turkey for June 8 talks on arranging a deal for the shipping of Ukraine’s wheat – talks that Ukraine was not invited to – there was a wave of indignation on social media after speculation mounted that Turkey was asking Ukraine for a discount on wheat supplies.
 Ankara has also had to bat away claims that Turkish companies have received Ukrainian grain stolen as spoils of war.

-To get most of its wheat to global markets, Ukraine most particularly needs Russia to lift its blockade on the port of Odesa—but that still leaves the problem of mines.
-Moscow says Ukraine, perhaps with the assistance of Turkish minesweepers, needs to demine Black Sea shipping lanes to allow cargo ships carrying grain safe passage.
+To get most of its wheat to global markets, Ukraine most particularly needs Russia to lift its blockade on the port of Odesa – but that still leaves the problem of mines.
+Moscow says Ukraine, perhaps with the assistance of Turkish minesweepers, needs to de-mine Black Sea shipping lanes to allow cargo ships carrying grain safe passage.
 But Ukraine, so far, is having none of it.
 "The moment we clear access to the port of Odesa, the Russian fleet will be there," Serhiy Bratchuk, a spokesman for the Odesa regional government, was quoted as saying by DW on June 8.

 Ukraine’s expected 50mn-tonne grain harvest this year is now in danger as storage capacity runs low.